abbreviatedman/react-monorepo/03-intermediate-react/3a-forms/assignment/directions.md

 - Either define a separate function for each field where you handle a change in that field and update the state for that field only, or define a single dynamic handler function to update the state based on whatever form field it's working with, based on its `name` attribute.
 - Add your state-updating change handlers to each form field in the JSX.
+- Log the current state to the console, and, back in the browser, input something for each form field manually to confirm that the state updating works.
+It's possible that the state will be one step behind the form fields, but that's okay--remember that `useState` is asynchronous.

 6. **Handle Form Submission:**